PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 This page provides a general description of the responsibilities of all the jobs that are available to UCAs in Princeton University's Department of Computer Science.
 It also provides a description of the different job categories.

+# NOTE: THIS PAGE IS BEING UPDATED FOR SPRING 2023

+This page currently contains only the COS 126/226 and Intro Lab jobs.
+It is being expanded for Spring 2023.
+Stay tuned!

 # General Job Categories

 The department employs undergraduates to assist with many COS courses.
 The jobs are divided into three categories (most paid $16/hr):